nullJP/scribbles/README.md

 - It runs line by line.
 No editing.
 Just raw thoughts.
 - It only stops when you hit ctrl+c to abort the process.
-- After aborting it will save your thoughts to a file called "scribbles.txt".
+- After quitting out, it will save your thoughts to a file called "scribbles.txt".
 It will save in your home directory by default.